c-zhou/pathfinder/README.md

 The `PATH` section gives the actual path.
-The `PATH` header line shows some basic statistics, including `nv` for the total number of vertices, `len` for the path length in base pairs, `wlen` for the size weighted by sequence coverages, and `circ` to indicate whether the path is circular.
+The `PATH` header line shows some basic statistics, including `nv` for the total number of vertices, `len` for the path length in base pairs, `wlen` for the size weighted by sequence coverages, `ec` for total number of reads spanning edges, and `circ` to indicate whether the path is circular.